(France Schengen Visa)

 Step 2: Register with ‘France-Visas’ and accomplish the online form

-The French Embassy has their visa applications processed by their external service provider, VFS Global — but before you can set an appointment with them, you must first register through the France-Visas website.
+The French Embassy has their visa applications processed by their external service provider, TLScontact — but before you can set an appointment with them in order to submit your documents, you must first register through the France-Visas website.

 This platform basically determines the requirements you need to fulfill.
 After which, it will proceed to ask for your information in order to automatically generate the France visa application form.